Getting started with MONKEY

 MIDI Connect preview

-1. Open up Audio MIDI Setup
+Step 1.
+Open up Audio MIDI Setup

 Search for Bluetooth

-2. Open MIDI studio
+Step 2.
+Open MIDI studio

 Open MIDI studio

-3. Open the Bluetooth panel
+Step 3.
+Open the Bluetooth panel

 Open Bluetooth window

-If you don’t see the Bluetooth icon:
+Alternatively, if you don’t see the Bluetooth icon:

 Alternative Bluetooth option

-4. Find your device in the list and connect
+Step 4.
+Find your device in the list and connect

 Connect to Monkey